vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 | project assetId, colourTimeStamp, temperatureTimeStamp, colour, temperature
 ```

 This query runs in about 50 seconds on a cluster of sku *dev* (i.e. the smallest / cheapest cluster).

-So it is still demanding, but it does execute.
+It is still demanding, but it does execute and terminate.

 We can notice the cardinality of that last table is 9 995 001.